From Glosten-Milgrom to the whole limit order book and applications to financial regulation: Model and assumptions

 \subsection{Modeling the efficient price}

 We write $P(t)$ for the market underlying efficient price, whose dynamic is described as follows:

 where $Y(t)=\sum_{j=1}^{N_t}B_j$ is a compound Poisson process and $P_0>0$.
-Here $\{N_t: t\ge 0\}$ is a Poisson process with intensity $\lambda^i>0$, and the $\{B_j: j\ge1\}$ are independent and identically distributed square integrable random variables with positive symmetric density $f_{\psi}$ on $\mathbb{R}$ and cumulative distribution function $F_{\psi}$.
-Hence we consider that new information arrives on the market at discrete times given by a Poisson process with intensity $\lambda^i$.
-So we assume that at the $j^{th}$ information arrival time, the efficient price $P(t)$ is modified by a jump of random size $B_j$.\\
+Here $\{N_t: t\ge 0\}$ is a Poisson process with intensity $\lambda^i>0$, and the $\{B_j: j\ge1\}$ are independent, identically distributed, integrable and independent of $N$ random variables with non-negative symmetric density $f_B$ on $\mathbb{R}$ and cumulative distribution function $F_B$.
+Hence, we consider that new information arrives on the market at discrete times given by a Poisson process with intensity $\lambda^i$.
+We assume that at the $j^{th}$ information arrival time, the efficient price $P(t)$ is modified by a jump of random size $B_j$.